lauralazzaro/p6-snowtricks/README.md

 <br>

-### Create a file named '.env.local' place in the root folder of the project and then configure the variables 'MAILER_DSN' and 'DATABASE_URL':
+### Create a file named '.env.local' place in the root folder of the project and then configure the variables 'MAILER_DSN' and 'DATABASE_URL'

 > ex:
 > MAILER_DSN=smtp://user:pass@smtp.example.com:25